apdev/apdevblog.com/source/_posts/2016-05-15-aws-lambda-learnings.markdown

 Since the first parameter of the callback function is used, API Gateway understands it as an error.
 In API Gateway you setup a "Lambda Error Regex" with regex `.*404.*` and the user will receive status code 404.

 So how to not only set the correct status code but also pass a response to the client?
-You can pass the status code and response body as sparate properties:
+You can pass the status code and response body as separate properties:

 ```js
 exports.handler = function(event, context, callback) {